agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > (For substantially different sigma's and different n's the CI are
 > unreliable)[1] (the worst situation is when the ratio of the sd is much
-> different from one and the smaller sized sample is from the
+> different from one another, and the smaller sized sample is from the
 > population with the larger sd)[2].

 **Claims**: [1].